 We were lead counsel in Health Republic Insurance Company v.
 United States, two parallel certified class action against the United States federal government for unpaid “risk corridor” amounts owed to Affordable Care Act insurers nationwide from 2014-2016.
 As part of the ACA, Congress established a “risk corridors program” whereby the government incentivized insurers to enter the newly-created, but very risky, ACA exchanges by agreeing to backstop outsized losses in the first three years of the exchanges’ existence.
 When the government did not pay insurers, it caused widespread chaos in the markets.
 Quinn Emanuel filed two first-of-their-kind class actions against the United States based on the government’s failure to pay health insurance companies pursuant to the ACA’s risk corridors and cost-sharing reduction programs.
 Unlike a typical class action, only opt-in classes are permitted in the Court of Federal Claims.
 Despite the efforts of other firms to steer health insurance companies away from the class action, hundreds opted-in, representing $2.2 billion, $1.75 billion, and $1.587 billion in claims, respectively.
 The firm achieved a major victory for the 2017-2018 cost-sharing reductions class when the Court of Federal Claims granted the class’s motion for summary judgment, finding the Government was required to pay cost-sharing reductions amounts that totaled more than $1.587 billion.
 The firm also prevailed for the risk corridors classes when it defeated the Government’s motion to dismiss.
 In subsequent appeals of parallel cases that utilized the case theories we pioneered, the Supreme Court ruled 8-1 in favor of the plaintiffs, resulting in our clients receiving nearly $4 billion in final judgments.

 We obtained for our clients Complete Genomics Institute (CGI) and Beijing Genomics Institute (BGI) what is believed to be the largest verdict ever for a Chinese affiliated company, by securing a jury verdict of $333.8 million dollars for Illumina’s willful infringement of two CGI patents on an improved DNA sequencing method.
+This was one of the largest patent verdicts in Delaware history and in the biotechnology field.
 We also invalidated three sequencing patents Illumina asserted against BGI.
 Illumina chose to satisfy the judgement rather than face the possibility of the damages being enhanced.

 In re 3M Combat Arms Earplug Products Liability Litigation.
 In the largest mass tort multi-district litigation (MDL) ever brought in federal court, we served as a key member of the Plaintiff Executive Committee working for the common benefit of over 300,000 U.S. servicemembers and veterans who suffered hearing loss/tinnitus as a result of using a defective earplug sold by 3M Company to the U.S. Military for over a decade.
 The 3M Combat Arms Earplug MDL arose as the result of Quinn Emanuel’s successful representation of 3M competitor Moldex Metric in prior antitrust and qui tam actions against 3M.
 Quinn Emanuel made substantial contributions at all stages of the litigation, and over the course of 2021 and 2022, we led and won three separate bellwether trials, obtaining over $16 million in jury verdicts on behalf of three Army veteran plaintiffs.
 These trials included two “defense picks” (i.e., involving plaintiffs who the defendants picked for trial, because defendants thought they were defense-friendly cases).
 We also assisted on every other major bellwether trial, which resulted in over $300 million of verdicts for 13 different military veterans.
 We were instrumental in obtaining an impressive $6.01 billion settlement from 3M.